cfarkas/annotate_my_genomes/README.md

 ## VIII Annotation of BRAKER2 gtf output

-- The outputs from BRAKER2 pipeline (https://github.com/Gaius-Augustus/BRAKER) : ```braker.gtf``` can be annotated using a few tools before running the pipeline.
+- The output ```braker.gtf``` from BRAKER2 pipeline (https://github.com/Gaius-Augustus/BRAKER) can be annotated using a few tools before running the pipeline.

 As a requirement, the AGAT toolkit (https://github.com/NBISweden/AGAT) must be installed:
 ```